CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_pure_volume_snapshot.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_storage_pure_volume_snapshot"
 description: |-
-        Volume snapshot entity in Pure protection group.
-Volume snapshots are created either on-demand or using scheduler.
-Snapshots are immutable and it cannot be connected to hosts or host groups, and therefore the data it contains cannot be read or written.
+        The PureVolumeSnapshot object represents a snapshot of a volume within a PureStorage FlashArray, created either on-demand or via scheduler.
+        #### Purpose
+        The PureVolumeSnapshot provides a mechanism for data backup and recovery, enabling efficient snapshot creation and management within the storage array.
+        #### Key Concepts
+        - **Snapshot Management:** Facilitates the creation and management of immutable snapshots, ensuring data protection and recovery.
+        - **Scheduler Integration:** Supports both on-demand and scheduled snapshot creation, offering flexible data management options.
+        - **Secure Access:** Utilizes privilege sets to ensure secure snapshot management within the FlashArray.

 ---

 # Data Source: intersight_storage_pure_volume_snapshot
-Volume snapshot entity in Pure protection group.
-Volume snapshots are created either on-demand or using scheduler.
-Snapshots are immutable and it cannot be connected to hosts or host groups, and therefore the data it contains cannot be read or written.
+The PureVolumeSnapshot object represents a snapshot of a volume within a PureStorage FlashArray, created either on-demand or via scheduler.
+#### Purpose
+The PureVolumeSnapshot provides a mechanism for data backup and recovery, enabling efficient snapshot creation and management within the storage array.
+#### Key Concepts
+- **Snapshot Management:** Facilitates the creation and management of immutable snapshots, ensuring data protection and recovery.
+- **Scheduler Integration:** Supports both on-demand and scheduled snapshot creation, offering flexible data management options.
+- **Secure Access:** Utilizes privilege sets to ensure secure snapshot management within the FlashArray.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.